siran/writing/posts/Canonical Glossary of Terms and Symbols.md

 program, energy is treated operationally through its measurable density and transport.

-Energy is not assumed to be a substance, object, or material.
-However it it's what is being transported, and whose transport makes everything happen.
+Energy is not assumed to be a substance or object.
+It is what is transported, and its transport is what gives rise to observable physical phenomena.

-If there is no "energy transport" (and thus, simply, "energy"), there is nothing to describe.
+If there is no energy transport, there is nothing to describe.

-It is positive by definition because "something" is always more than "nothing";
+Energy is positive by definition as a measure of presence relative to absence.
-and also "something" is more than "a lack of", which is represented by negative numbers.
-"Holes" being "something" is more about what is there around the empty hole.

-That negative values "can be achieved" depends on the initial conditions.
+Negative values, when used, represent differences relative to a chosen reference configuration.

 ### Energy density

-$\mathbf{u}(\mathbf{x},t)$
+$u(\mathbf{x},t)$

 A nonnegative scalar field representing the amount of electromagnetic energy associated with a region of space at a given time.